 - Password - The Exchange password for the User Mailbox, used to perform authentication on Exchange server.

 - UserName - The User name used to perform authentication on the Exchange server.
 This is usually the same as the Mailbox email address, e.g. firstname.lastname@example.org, but for some Exchange servers it may be the domain\user format.

-If the Automatic detection was successful then this means that the Exchange credentials entered were valid for Exschange validation.
-If not, the possible errors you will receive will be one of the following;
+If the Automatic detection was successful then this means that the Exchange credentials entered were valid for Exchange validation.
+If not, you may see one of the following errors;

 - AutoDiscoverFailed - The autodiscover service did not manage to obtain Exchange Web Service URL.
-If this occurs Workbooks suggests utilising Method 2 of this Knowledge base article, please contact support@Workbooks if this problem persists.
+If this occurs we recommend using Method 2 (Manual Configuration) as opposed to autodiscovery.

 - Unauthorized - Either the Username or Password is invalid.

 - ErrorNonExistentMailbox - The email address provided is invalid